networksecurityvodoo/AboApp2Excel/README.md

 I now wantend to export the information to excel to include in my dashboard.
-So i wrote 2 Powershellscripts for that.
+So i wrote two Powershellscripts for that.

 Usage:
 1. Save an Backup from within the App and load on your PC.